Dow Industrials Make Run at 22000

 Continue Reading Below

-The blue-chip index surged at the open and got within 10 points of the milestone, before paring gains toward the close.
-The S&P 500 and Nasdaq Composite ended three-session losing streaks.
+The blue-chip index surged at the open and got within 10 points of the milestone around midday, before paring gains toward the close.
+The Dow industrials notched their fifth straight closing record while the S&P 500 and Nasdaq Composite ended three-session losing streaks.

+In a sign that U.S. stocks could be poised for further gains, index heavyweight Apple reported earnings that topped analyst expectations after the market closed.
+Shares rose 6% in after-hours trading.

 U.S. stocks have hit fresh records this summer, buoyed by strong corporate earnings and signs of resurgent global growth.
 That should help major indexes continue to climb, investors say, even as many have doubts over the timing and scale of potential policy changes from the Trump administration, such as tax cuts and infrastructure spending.